Table of Contents

 Three-Year Statute of Limitations

 You have three years from the date of the accident to file a personal injury lawsuit in Colorado (C.R.S. § 13-80-101).
-For wrongful death claims, the clock is two years.
+For wrongful death claims, the clock is two years—a critical distinction given that large truck crashes killed 5,936 people nationwide in 2023 alone.
 Miss these deadlines and your case is dead—no exceptions, no extensions, no second chances.
-The trucking company knows this and will happily run out the clock while you wait for their "final offer."
+The trucking company knows this and will happily run out the clock while waiting for settlement negotiations to stall.
+This strategy is particularly problematic when hours-of-service violations appear in 18% of fatal truck crashes, yet insurers drag out investigations.
+Commercial trucking companies carry minimum insurance of $750,000, but that compensation window closes permanently if the statute of limitations expires.
+Every day that passes weakens the case.
+Evidence degrades, witnesses become harder to locate, and memory fades.
+Colorado's strict filing deadlines leave no room for delay or complacency.

 FMCSA Regulations

 The Federal Motor Carrier Safety Administration sets the safety standards that every commercial trucking operation in Colorado must follow.
 These include Hours-of-Service limits, mandatory drug and alcohol testing, vehicle maintenance standards, driver qualification requirements, and cargo securement rules.
-A violation of any FMCSA regulation that contributes to a crash can establish negligence per se—meaning the trucking company is automatically considered negligent.
-This dramatically strengthens your claim and makes it significantly harder for the insurer to argue fault.
+Hours-of-Service violations alone appear in approximately 18% of fatal truck crashes nationwide.
+A violation of any FMCSA regulation that contributes to a crash can establish negligence per se under Colorado law—meaning the trucking company is automatically considered negligent without requiring proof of intent or carelessness.
+This doctrine, recognized under C.R.S. § 13-21-702, dramatically strengthens injury claims and makes it significantly harder for insurers to argue comparative fault.
+Given that large truck crashes killed 5,936 people nationwide in 2023 according to NHTSA data, and considering that commercial trucking operations must maintain minimum liability insurance of $750,000, establishing regulatory violations provides powerful leverage in settlement negotiations and litigation.

 Colorado Chain Laws and Mountain Driving Regulations

 Colorado enforces some of the strictest chain and traction laws in the country—particularly on the I-70 mountain corridor.
-Commercial vehicles are required to carry and use chains or approved traction devices during winter conditions (Traction Law / Code 15 and Chain Law / Code 16).
+Commercial vehicles are required to carry and use chains or approved traction devices during winter conditions under Traction Law (Code 15) and Chain Law (Code 16), as outlined in C.R.S. § 42-4-2012.
 Trucks that fail to comply and cause accidents face both regulatory penalties and heightened civil liability.
-If your accident occurred on a mountain pass during winter conditions and the truck wasn't properly equipped, that violation is direct evidence of negligence.
+Large truck crashes killed 5,936 people nationwide in 2023, according to NHTSA data, underscoring the critical importance of these safety regulations.
+Commercial trucking companies must maintain minimum liability insurance of $750,000 per the FMCSA, yet compliance failures remain common—hours-of-service violations appear in approximately 18% of fatal truck accidents.
+If an accident occurred on a mountain pass during winter conditions and the truck wasn't properly equipped with chains or traction devices, that violation constitutes direct evidence of negligence.
+Such violations significantly strengthen injury claims against both the driver and the trucking company.

 Frequently Asked Questions